Last Updated on 2 March, 2021 by Veronica

 Cours Saleya Flower Market

 I could say it’s one of the most beautiful markets I’ve ever seen.
-We arrived early in the morning and they were still preparing some stalls, but almost everyone was ready for the visitors to enjoy them, and of course, to make some shopping.
+We arrived early in the morning, and they were still preparing some stalls, but almost everyone was ready for the visitors to enjoy them and, of course, do some shopping.

 St. Reparata Cathedral

 The Cathedral of Santa Reparata presides over Rossetti Square.
 Its full name is Cathedral Basilica of Santa Maria y Santa Reparata.
-Also known as the Cathedral of Nice.
+It is also known as the Cathedral of Nice.
 It was built in 1650 in honor of the city’s patron.

-This Baroque-style cathedral, declared a historical monument since 1906 will not leave you indifferent.
+This Baroque-style cathedral, declared a historical monument in 1906, would not leave you indifferent.

 Lascaris Palace

-This palace is in Baroque style and located in the heart of Niza is the beautiful Palais Lascaris.
-It was built in the 17th century by the architect of the same name.
-Inside you can enjoy permanent collections, including on the history of Nice.
+This palace is in Baroque style, and located in the heart of Niza is the beautiful Palais Lascaris.
+It was built in the 17th century by an architect of the same name.
+Inside, you can enjoy permanent collections, including the history of Nice.

 Admission is 10 Euros